 Founded in 1972 by Toru Hara after he left Toei Animation at a time when many staff members of Toei were thinking that the studio was jumping the shark, Topcraft was Rankin/Bass's nonĖstop-motion unit in Japan.
 The studio mostly did TV specials, series, and a few movies for Rankin-Bass, including The Last Unicorn, The Flight of Dragons, and The Hobbit, as well as Hayao Miyazaki's Nausicaš of the Valley of the Wind and several episodes of the Lupin III (Red Jacket) series, Time Bokan and Mazinger Znote .
 Many people got their start with Topcraft, like Neon Genesis Evangelion creator Hideaki Anno.The studio went on a downward spiral in 1984 when Miyazaki took 70% of its staff (alongside Toru Hara) and co-founded Studio Ghibli after Nausicaa came out.
 Another 10% left shortly thereafter, including Hideaki Anno, who went on to found Studio Gainax.
-After a year of taking outsourced work from other studios and producing Adventures of the Little Koala, the studio closed in 1985 and the remaining 20% who had not joined Miyazaki at Studio Ghibli (which ended up buying out what was left of Topcraft) or otherwise departed went to work for Pacific Animation Corp. to produce Rankin/Bass Productions' Thunder Cats and SilverHawks until Disney bought that studio in 1988.
-And later became Motoyoshi Tokunaga's Walt Disney Animation Japan.
+After a year of taking outsourced work from other studios and producing Adventures of the Little Koala, the studio closed in 1985 and the remaining 20% who had not joined Miyazaki at Studio Ghibli (which ended up buying out what was left of Topcraft) or otherwise departed went to work for Pacific Animation Corp. to produce Rankin/Bass Productions' Thunder Cats and SilverHawks until Disney bought that studio in 1988 and later re-founded it as Motoyoshi Tokunaga's Walt Disney Animation Japan.
 In any event, Topcraft will forever be remembered as a footnote in the history of animation and for Hayao Miyazaki's Nausicaa.See also Studio Ghibli, where most of their staff members went to work for after Topcraft went out of business, and Pacific Animation Corp. which later became Walt Disney Animation Japan.